 The biggest changes affecting British citizens with properties in Spain will be the non-resident tax and the inheritance tax, which are expected to raise from 19% to 24% once Britain leaves the European Union.
 Furthermore, non-residents who rent their homes in Spain will not be able to deduct letting costs.

-Can I get a mortgage to purchase a house in Spain?
+Can I get a mortgage to buy a property in Spain?

 Banks have made it easier for expats and non-residents to purchase a house in the Spanish territory.
 As a result, it is possible to apply for a specific mortage for foreigners.
 Generally speaking, banks give 80% of the total price of the asset value.